 WARNINGS are output for one of two reasons:

 If the program is correct Fortran but probably contains a logic error.
 For example, the following statement is legal but will cause an infinite loop:

 10 GOTO 10

-In the following example, the compiler will warn that the second statement will
+In the following example, the compiler will warn that the second statement will never be executed.

 A = B

 Each time the program uses those ex tensions to Fortran 95 which have been included in order to allow compatibility with Fortran 66.

 For example, users converting programs containing Hollerith data will find their listings annotated with the message:

 Warning: The use of Hollerith data is an extension to Fortran 95.

 It is always possible to load and execute a program whose compilation produces only warnings.